 Presumably, two people of reasonable intelligence and good faith would have some awareness of what was happening and would act in concert to remedy the problems of the marriage before it reaches the irretrievable tipping point.
 But in reality, this seldom seems to happen.

-Couples need to do a regular check-in so that they see the signs of trouble before fatal damage has occurred.
-A good review provides the opportunity to discuss strengths and weaknesses and plan for improvement where needed.
+Couples need to do a regular check-in so they can see the signs of trouble before fatal damage has occurred.
+A good review provides the opportunity to discuss strengths and weaknesses and plan for improvement where it’s needed.

 Ready to do a check in?

 Here are a few questions for each of you to consider individually.